biscayan/TIL/Research/paper.md

 - Searching for Activation Functions
 - Unsupervised Data Augmentation for Consistency Training
 ### Speech Recognition
+- A Comparative Study on E-Branchformer vs Conformer in Speech Recognition, Translation, and Understanding Tasks
 - A Comparative Study on Transformer vs RNN in Speech Applications
 - A Comparison of Sequence-to-Sequence Models for Speech Recognition
 - A deep Learning Approach to Automatic Characterisation of Rhythm in Non-native English Speech